metrixorg/MetrixSDK-AndroidSample/README.en.md

 </div>

-5. apps in the Google Play Store must use the  [Google Advertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en)  to uniquely identify devices.
+5. Since the 1st of August of 2014, apps in the Google Play Store must use the  [Google Advertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en)  to uniquely identify devices.
 To allow the Metrix SDK to use the Google Advertising ID, you must integrate the  [Google Play Services](http://developer.android.com/google/play-services/setup.html).
 If you haven't done this yet, follow these steps:

   - Open the `build.gradle` file of your app and find the `dependencies` block.
 Add the following line: